Ludest27/Portfolio/README.md

 # 📌 Portfolio - Ludivine Mooh

 Welcome to my portfolio repository!
 This space serves as a collection of my research, projects, and ongoing cryptographic implementations.
-My primary focus is **post-quantum cryptography (PQC)** and **cryptographic optimizations for resource-constrained environments**.
+My primary focus is **post-quantum cryptography (PQC) software optimizations**.

 ---